rrra/www/content/post/2023/arrl-volunteers-on-the-air-event-is-underway.md

 {{< banner expires="2024-01-01" >}}
-:link: A [list of W1AW/# portable activations](https://contests.arrl.org/docs/2023-VOTA-State-Activations-Schedule.pdf) (PDF) has been pubished.
+:link: A [list of W1AW/# portable activations](https://contests.arrl.org/docs/2023-VOTA-State-Activations-Schedule.pdf) (PDF) has been published.
 There will be additions and changes to this list; check it periodically for updates.
 {{< /banner >}}